Horrific ‘Gone Girl’ Abduction Sees Matthew Muller Sentenced To 40 Years Prison

-Denise Huskins and Aaron Quinn provided emotional testimony on Thursday describing how they were both tied up and drugged before Denise was abducted from their home.
+Denise Huskins and Aaron Quinn provided emotional testimony on Thursday describing how they were both tied up and drugged, before Denise was abducted from their home.
 Her abductor, Matthew Muller, was sentenced to 40 years in prison for a crime that was so bizarre, yet elaborate, that initially police dismissed it as a hoax.

 Matthew Muller: Ex-lawyer gets 40 years federal prison in Denise Huskins kidnap casehttps://t.co/LLyVRdZQpp pic.twitter.com/c1AwnwkyKD